tgvashworth/integrator/README.md

 );
 ```

-> The `utils.effect` call that wraps each phase function means that the phase function does not modify the model — the model is just passed back in a Promise.
+> The `utils.effect` call that wraps the `assert` phase function means that the phase function has side-effects only, and does not modify the model. `effect` just passes the model back in a Promise.

 ## Requirements